altenwald/forseti/README.md

 When you need to use forseti for more than one group of processes in the same virtual machine, you need to configure several calls to initiate the new processes and even a way to avoid collisions to the other configurations.

-Note that if you don't use this new set of functions, you are using `default` keyword for locate your unique configuration actually.
+Note that if you don't use this new set of functions, you are using `default` keyword to locate your unique configuration actually.

 The configuration could be in this way: